Samuel Wanjiru: Personal life

 Wanjiru married Mary Wacera, a fellow long-distance runner, in 2009 and the two had a child (Ann) in 2010.
 He had previously married Triza Njeri in a traditional ceremony and had two children, although Wanjiru and Wacera's marriage was legally binding.

 Wanjiru began drinking alcohol when he moved to Japan, and it increased and became a major part of his life.
 Despite that, his marathoning career continued successfully, though his personal life became somewhat chaotic.

-In December 2010 Wanjiru was arrested by Kenyan police at his house in Nyahururu and charged with threatening to kill his wife and illegally possessing an AK-47 rifle.
+In December 2010, Wanjiru was arrested by Kenyan police at his house in Nyahururu and charged with threatening to kill his wife and illegally possessing an AK-47 rifle.
 He denied both the accusations and claimed that he was being framed.

 Wanjiru and his wife Triza Njeri, a beautician, had a daughter Anne Wanjiru and a son Simon Njoroge.
 Wanjiru also had a third wife, Judy Wambui Wairimu, who was pregnant when he died and has since had a son.

 Wanjiru's cousin Joseph Riri was a world-class marathon runner, and Wanjiru's younger brother Simon Njoroge was also a long-distance runner.

 Death

 On 15 May 2011, Wanjiru died from a fall off a balcony at his home in Nyahururu.
 Wanjiru appeared to have suffered internal injuries after the fall and was confirmed dead by doctors at a nearby hospital after attempts to revive him failed.

 Police said Wanjiru's wife, Triza Njeri, had come home to find him in bed with another woman.
 She locked the couple in the bedroom and ran outside.
 Wanjiru then died after falling from the balcony.
-Police are unsure if Wanjiru intended suicide or jumped out of rage, and are investigating the circumstances related to Njeri and his female companion that led to his death.
+Police were unsure if Wanjiru intended suicide or jumped out of rage, and investigated the circumstances related to Njeri and his female companion that led to his death.

 In May 2017, while testifying during an inquest into Wanjiru's death, his mother Hannah Wanjiru said at the Milimani law court that she believes her son was murdered.

 His mother claimed at an inquest into his death that her son was murdered by six men who had conspired with his wife Trizah Njeri.
-During the inquest at the Milimani court that sought to establish whether Wanjiru was murdered or jumped to his death, a former chief government pathologist said he was convinced that Wanjiru was hit by a blunt object after he had jumped from the balcony of his home, landing on his legs, or possibly he was pushed then struck.
+During the inquest at the Milimani court that sought to establish whether Wanjiru was murdered or jumped to his death, a former chief government pathologist said he was convinced that Wanjiru was hit by a blunt object after he had jumped from the balcony of his home, landing on his legs, or that he was possibly pushed and then struck.